Package eremitalpa

 jitter_x: float | str | None = None,

 Tree nodes are plotted in their current order.
-So, to ladderize, call tree.ladderize() before plotting.
+To ladderize, call tree.ladderize() before plotting.

 Args